 But the game has since changed.
 The platforms, technologies, user behavior, consumer expectations, business models … they all have evolved and have led us to today’s digital marketing trends.

 In this article, you’ll get to check the latest B2B digital marketing trends.
 They will help you see with a clear lens where you should pour your money in to realize good returns.
 The bottom line: the trend is towards experience and away from simply exposure.
+In the process, we’ll talk about the marketing software tools you’ll need to take advantage of these trends.

 A whopping 28% of US adults state that they are ‘almost constantly’ on the internet.
 This statistic is but a part of 81% of Americans who go online every day.
 Generally, it is pretty easy to reach someone nowadays.
 Of course, there are nuances like knowing what to say and when to say it through what channel.
 Yes, these are the classics for marketing communications.
 At least, in the level of principles, it hasn’t really changed.